kiba/Writings/atg/chp3_very_much_alive.md

 O'Neill didn't think whatever was chucked into the gate was going to help Cromwell much if any.
 If anything, the 'billionaire' is probably his friend's best bet.

+But he wasn't about to do absolutely nothing if he could do something.

 ***
 **Colonel Frank Cromwell**
-**Hawthrone, Infopunk-Earth**
+**Hawthorne, Infopunk-Earth**

-It wasn't long that an agreement was quickly made that Cromwell should go home, and with a macbook in his hand.
+It didn't take long for Cromwell to improvise, neither was it tough to get both men working with him to get him home.
+Although they insisted that Cromwell carry a laptop to return home with.

 "Ready?"
 John Swift said via radio.